-How One Writer Deals with Imposter Syndrome
+How One Writer Deals with Impostor Syndrome

 One review for my latest release (Killer Instinct) says the Thomas Shepherd series keeps getting better and better.
 That’s a compliment.
-But it’s easy for a writer struggling with imposter syndrome to ask, “Does that mean my earlier works weren’t up to par?”
+But it’s easy for a writer struggling with impostor syndrome to ask, “Does that mean my earlier works weren’t up to par?”

 Most writers grew up admiring others.
 That’s when the seeds of creativity were planted.
 For me, my hero was Stephen King.
 The first books I engulfed were classics like The Dead Zone, The Shining, Salem’s Lot, and The Stand.
 Those stories moved me so much that I wanted to capture that creativity, make it my own, and entertain others.

 But you might see where the problem lies in this way of thinking.
 Trying to write like Stephen King is akin to wanting to invest like Warren Buffett, hoping to hit a baseball like Ted Williams, or inspire a nation like Oprah Winfrey.
 When you follow in the footsteps of your heroes, you embark on a journey where you’re always struggling to catch up.